-The landmark Central School was finally demolished in August 1953 and the bell was donated to the Seattle Historical Society.
-The old administrative building, which was still the home of the Public Schools Guidance Department and the Junior Red Cross Clinic, was also torn down.
-The site was leased for ten years as a parking lot to bring in revenue.
+The historic Central School was finally demolished in August 1953, and the bell was donated to the Seattle Historical Society, which became the Museum of History and Industry (MOHAI).
+The old administrative building, still the home of the Public Schools Guidance Department and the Junior Red Cross Clinic, was also torn down.
+The site was leased for 10 years as a parking lot to bring in revenue.
 In the early 1960s, a portion of the lanes of Interstate 5 were positioned on this property, which was home to four different school buildings for nearly 75 years.